Gabenca/Python/Applications/Web/Laboranalysis/deployment/Ansible/readme.md

-# Ansible CM playbooks and roles for Python laboranalysis web application deployment
+# Ansible stuff
-**This directory contains playbooks and roles for laboranalysis Python application deployment.**
+**This directory contains Ansible CM playbooks and roles for laboranalysis Python application deployment.**

 ## Directory structure
 The root of the directory contains two directories: